 - Marketing their blog and growing their audience through a variety of strategies, possibly including search engine optimization (SEO), networking, social media, etc

 - Writing other supporting materials such as email newsletters, books, etc

 - Seeking out and managing relationships with advertisers and sponsors

 - Creating products to sell to their audience.

-(see our Ultimate Guide to Blogging for more info and resources on these topics)
+(See our Ultimate Guide to Blogging for Beginners (PDF) for more info and resources on these topics.)

 Freelance writers and bloggers can work anywhere they have a computer and internet connection.
 Many writers work at home, whether in a dedicated home office or at their kitchen table or couch.
 Other use co-working spaces, rented office space, or in various environments while they travel.